20 Best Personal Websites (Examples) 2026

 Moreover, Kelsey’s page has a two-part footer section with links, CTAs and an IG feed.

-Note: Choose images and site colors wisely, so they work together, not fight.
+What stands out: Choose images and site colors wisely so that they work together, not against each other.

 Built with: Squarespace